ramate-io/oac/README.md

 > Ordered Atomic Collaboration (OAC) is a paradigm for decentralized consequence.

 # oac <img height="28" src="assets/oac.svg" alt="OAC"/>
-Ordered Atomic Collaboration (OAC) is a paradigm for decentralized consequence.

 We recommend those new to the paradigm review the latest [OGUIDE](./oguide/oera-000-000-000-dulan/oguide-000-000-000/README.md).

 OAC is intended to be conceptually oriented and implementation agnostic.
 Before contributing to this repository, consider whether your intents are implementation specific by reviewing the following: